The Best Essential Oils To Treat Athlete's Foot

 - Keep the area dry.
 Make sure to keep your feet dry, and switch out socks or shoes throughout the day to air out your feet.

-Make sure your oil is 100% pure essential oil and not a blend before you make any further dilutions.
-All of these oils can help to treat different skin ailments but the most commonly used oil for athlete’s foot treatment in particular is tea tree oil.
+Make sure your oil is 100% pure essential oil and not a blend before you make any further dilutions in carrier oil.
+All of these oils can help to treat different skin ailments but the most well known and commonly used oil for athlete’s foot treatment in particular is tea tree oil.

-A blind study conducted by the dermatology department at Royal Prince Albert Hospital in New South Wales saw participants given tea tree oil to treat athlete’s foot improve in symptoms at a rate equal to the group given the antifungal drug and significantly better than the placebo group.
+A blind study conducted by the dermatology department at Royal Prince Albert Hospital in New South Wales saw participants who were given tea tree essential oil for athlete’s foot improve in symptoms at a rate equal to the group given the antifungal drug and significantly better than the placebo group.
 However, it also showed no significant improvement in the mycological load at the end of the study as compared to the antifungal drug.
 This means that while it hasn’t been scientifically proven to help cure athlete’s foot, it does well to relieve the symptoms of it.

 How To Safely Apply Essential Oils To Skin